picholasnaridon/NYT-React/README.md

 * [node.js] - evented I/O for the backend
 * [Express] - fast node.js network app framework
 * [MongoDB + Mongoose] - NoSQL database for storing saved articles
+* [Lodash] - Used for some filtering/sorting of search results

 ### Install